PeakeElectronicInnovation/MCP48FEB/README.md

 bool writeDAC_EEPROM(uint8_t channel, uint16_t value);
 int saveRegistersToEEPROM(void);
 ```
 These functions write configuration to the non-volatile EEPROM memory.
 The settings will be retained even after power is removed.
+This allows the user to specify the state of the DAC on reset so that now unsafe or erratic conditions occur on startup.

 ## License